-Where equipment will not be used on Forestry Commission land, and the training standards were similar, we would be content with Certificate of competence from an Integrated Training and Assessment (ITA) course.
+The minimum acceptable training standard is a Certificate of competence from an Integrated Training and Assessment (ITA) course.

 Note that this cannot simply be a certificate of attendance at a training event.

 Free-standing / detachable timber trailer with hydraulic grapple - for safety reasons there is a strong preference that we support trailers where the grapple is operated from within the FOPS (falling object protective structure) / ROPS (rollover protective structure) / OPS (operator protective structure) protected cab of the driving vehicle.